ahmedmshazly/Networks_Summative_Project/README.md

 ---

 ### Contact Information
-For more information or queries, please contact (Ahmed Mohamed)[ahmdmshazly@gmail.com].
+For more information or queries, please contact [Ahmed Mohamed](ahmdmshazly@gmail.com).

 ---